amcgail/academic-website/content/publication/replyFirst.md

 publication_types = ["4"]

 # Publication name and optional abbreviated version.
-publication = "iWho To Reply To First?
+publication = "Who To Reply To First?
 (But First: Who Would You Curse To?)" publication_short = ""

 # Abstract and optional shortened version.